Peilonrayz/recipe_forest/README.rst

 License
 -------

-recipe_forest is available under the MIT license.
+Recipe Forest is available under the MIT license.